 Certain administrative, management, accounting, actuarial, data processing, collection and investment services are provided under agreements between AILIC and affiliates at charges not unfavorable to AILIC or the insurance affiliates.
-The net amount paid to affiliates was \$7.0 million, \$11.6 million, and \$12.8 million in 2023, 2022, and 2021, respectively, included in general insurance expenses in the Statement of Operations.
+The net amount paid to affiliates was \$8.0 million, \$7.0 million, and \$11.6 million in 2024, 2023, and 2022, respectively, included in general insurance expenses in the Statement of Operations.

-As of May 28, 2021, the Company has an agreement with Barings, LLC, an affiliate, which provides investment advisory services to the Company.
-Prior to that agreement and to the sale of the Company to MassMutual, the Company and affiliated insurance companies had contracts with American Money Management Corporation, which, subject to the direction of the Finance Committees, provided for management and accounting services related to the investment portfolios.
-AILIC expensed investment management charges of \$1.5 million, \$1.7 million, \$1.6 million in 2023, 2022, and 2021, respectively, included in net investment income in the Statement of Operations.
+The Company has an agreement with Barings, LLC, an affiliate, which provides investment advisory services to the Company.
+AILIC expensed investment management charges of \$1.3 million, \$1.5 million, \$1.7 million in 2024, 2023, and 2022, respectively, included in net investment income in the Statement of Operations.